Quickly growing in popularity, low-carb diets are increasingly a topic of hot debate in the media.

 - A recent study found that soybean oil was “more obesogenic and diabetogenic than fructose” (29).

-- Several studies have implicated high-fructose corn syrup in the development of a wide variety of serious diseases, including cancer, dementia, diabetes, and heart disease (30, 31, 32, 33).
+- Several studies have implicated refined sugars in the development of obesity and disease pathways (30, 31, 32, 33).

 Here are some low-carb diet meal plans for breakfast, lunch, and dinner.